sbomify/sbomify.com/guides/python.md

           LOCK_FILE: 'requirements.txt'
           OUTPUT_FILE: 'my_sbom.cdx.json'
           AUGMENT: false
-          ENRICH: true
+          ENRICH: false
+          UPLOAD: false
 ```

-At the end of this run, you will have an enriched SBOM.
-If you have an sbomify account, you can also automatically augment this SBOM with your information (vendor, supplier, and license information), and then upload the SBOM to our platform.
+At the end of this run, you will have an SBOM.

+If you have an sbomify account, you can also automatically augment this SBOM with your information (vendor, supplier, and license information) with the `AUGMENT: true` setting.
+We can also set `UPLOAD: true` to automatically upload the SBOM to our platform.
 Once uploaded, you can invite all your stakeholders.

 The GitHub Action can take most Python lockfiles (`Pipfile.lock`, `poetry.lock`, and `requirements.txt`) as input and build an SBOM for you with minimal fuss.